-Response rates are generally used to measure how engaging a given campaign is.
-The more people who reply, the higher the response rate.
+They’re generally used to measure how engaging a given campaign is.
+The more people who reply, the higher the rate.
 Higher responses tend to lead to better outcomes.

 For example, if you send an email survey to 5,000 people, and 2,852 responded with valid answers, your response rate would be 57% (2,852 divided by 5,000 equals .57).

 Response rates and completion rates are often discussed in the same conversation, particularly when it comes to surveys.
 But there is a key difference.
 While response rates focus on the percentage of total valid responses, completion rates count only the responses that are complete.

 When a marketer emails a survey to a group, some surveys may be submitted without a reply to every question.
 These surveys would count toward the response rate but not toward the completion rate.

 - Survey submissions: In a survey, this is the number of surveys submitted compared to the number of surveys distributed.
 Organizations often send surveys to recent customers requesting customer feedback.

 - Email replies: In emails, this is the number of replies compared to the number of emails sent.
 If you’re trying to organize an event, you might email the key participants to coordinate schedules and decide on a date for the event.
 Those who reply count toward your rate.

 - Quizzes taken: In quizzes, this is the number of quizzes submitted compared to the number of quizzes shared.
 A social media influencer in the personal finance industry might quiz their followers on finance topics with a chance to win a prize.
 A higher response rate means more followers are engaged.